 - Filter your water!
 It’s incredible how many fertility harming toxins are in your water.
 You should be drinking plenty of filtered water every day, and you’ll be using it when you decide to do more than these ten things and start making a daily herbal infusion, bone broth, lemon-ginger tonic etc. Here is my full post on the toxins commonly found in tap water and my favorite ways to filter your water safely!

 Of course, there are so many there are so many other things I hope you do!!
 I hope you avoid traditional hair dye and nail salons, eat 3-4 servings of green leafy vegetables a day, replace folic acid with folate, etc., take a whole foods prenatal, pray, develop a gratitude practice, give up dairy and gluten, but the truth is that probably the one other thing you should really do is make a baby journey plan with your partner.

 Don’t just do these 10 things open ended without a plan.
-Decide to do them for 90 days (the length of time it takes to create new eggs), and have a plan for what happens next if you aren’t pregnant.
+Decide to do them for 90 days (the length of time it takes for eggs to mature before ovulation), and have a plan for what happens next if you aren’t pregnant.